hahnrena/Echomail-final/server/README.md

 # ENVIRONMENT
--I have made a separate client-side and server-side in order to apply decoupling.
+-I have made a separate client-side and server-side

 -Created a development & production environment
 The following scripts are from the server -> inside package.json